Mathematics is fundamental to science

 - Line Graph: best for demonstrating a change in data over time.
 A line graph can be used to track a single sample or can incorporate multiple lines to compare trends in change over time.
 This makes the line graph extremely versatile in its use and easily one of the most important graphs to master.

 - Pie Chart: best for comparing percentages or fractions.
 In a pie chart, the circle (which represents the whole) is divided up into sectors to represent portions of the whole- the larger the sector, the bigger the portion.
-A great use of a pie chart would be to summarize a budget, a monetary one or even a metabolic budget.
+Great use of a pie chart would be to summarise a budget, a monetary one or even a metabolic budget.